eshaz/wasm-audio-decoders/src/mpg123-decoder/README.md

 * `decoder.reset()` *async*
   * Resets the decoder so that a new stream of MPEG data can be decoded.
 * `decoder.free()` *async*
-  * De-allocates the memory used by the decoder and terminates the WebWorker.
+  * De-allocates the memory used by the decoder and terminates the web worker.
   * After calling `free()`, the current instance is made unusable, and a new instance will need to be created to decode additional MPEG data.

 ### Properly using the Web Worker interface